comic/evalutils/docs/usage.rst

 - **Segmentation**:
     A special case of a classification task, the difference is that the submission and ground truth are image files (eg, ITK images or a collection of PNGs).
     For instance, this evaluation could be used for scoring structure segmentation in 3D images.
-    There are the same number images in the ground truth and each submission.
+    There are the same number images in the ground truth dataset as there are in each submission.
     By default, the results per case are also reported.
 - **Detection**:
     The submission and ground truth are csv files, but with differing number of rows.